Direct Fabrication of a Superconducting Two-Dimensional Electron Gas on KTaO3(111) via Mg-Induced Surface Reduction

-To probe the electronic structure of the 2DEG in the MgO/KTO(111) system, we performed \textit{in situ} ARPES measurements on the pristine Mg-reduced KTO(111) surface immediately after Stage~2.
 The resulting Fermi surface [Fig.~\ref{ARPES_data}(a)] exhibits a predominantly triangular shape with small protrusions located at the midpoints of the triangle edges.
 The three corners of the triangle and the three protrusions alternate upon rotation around $\Gamma$, and they point toward the M points of the surface Brillouin zone.
 This pattern is consistent with the star-of-David–like Fermi surfaces reported by Bruno \textit{et al.}\cite{bruno_band_2019} on free KTO(111) surfaces and by Mallik \textit{et al.}\cite{mallik_electronic_2023} on Eu/KTO(111) 2DEGs.
 As discussed in Ref.~\citenum{bruno_band_2019}, such a star-shaped Fermi surface originates from hybridization among the three Ta 5d $t_{2g}$ orbitals, further supporting that the 2DEG in MgO/KTO(111) is generated through the reduction of surface Ta$^{5+}$ ions by Mg.

 The corresponding band dispersion along the M--$\Gamma$--M direction exhibits a parabolic shape with an occupied bandwidth of approximately 150~meV [Fig.~\ref{ARPES_data}(b)].
 In addition, a shallow subband-like feature appears near the $\Gamma$ point and manifests as a central peak in the momentum distribution curve (MDC) at the Fermi level [Fig.~\ref{ARPES_data}(b), top].
 This feature has been described as a quantum well state---a replica of the main parabolic band arising from quantum confinement of the 2DEG at the KTO surface.\cite{bruno_band_2019,mallik_electronic_2023} The presence of this subband in our dispersion data is therefore consistent with the expected two-dimensional nature of the electronic states at the reduced KTO(111) surface.